Jay Inslee says he may defy the DNC on climate change debate

 “Today, my team received a call from the Democratic National Committee letting us know that they will not host a climate debate,” Inslee said in a statement this week.
 “Further, they explained that if we participated in anyone else’s climate debate, we will not be invited to future debates.”

 The reaction to this announcement was swift and critical.
 On Twitter, Al Gore called it a “mistake to refuse to hold a #ClimateDebate.”
 Elizabeth Warren chimed in with her disappointment: “Gov. Inslee is exactly right.
 Climate change is the biggest challenge we face.
-Every candidate running for president should have a serious set of policies to address it, and should be eager to defend those proposal in a debate.”
+Every candidate running for president should have a serious set of policies to address it, and should be eager to defend those proposals in a debate.”

 Inslee and the climate activists angling for more debates, will argue that climate change isn’t as singular a topic as the DNC claims.
-It is intrinsically linked to the economy and national security, both were themes for past DNC-sanctioned debates.
+It is intrinsically linked to the economy and national security—both themes of past DNC-sanctioned debates.
 Despite that, climate continues to be treated more as a niche issue by major TV networks and party officials.

 “The DNC has said they won’t hold a climate debate because climate change is just a single issue,” Prakash says.
 “Try telling that the families who can’t afford to rebuild after the Camp Fire in California, the farmers in Iowa whose crops have been destroyed by floods, or the black and brown babies in Detroit who can’t breathe.
 Climate change is not just a ‘single issue’—it’s an existential threat that impacts every aspect of our lives.”